 Colours

 Specified as <colour> in the property’s Values list.
-Colours represent a RGBA value, and can be declared in numerous ways:
+Colours can be declared in numerous ways, as follows.

-• As the name of one of the 16 colours defined in the HTML 4.0 specification (aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow), plus grey (alias for gray), orange and transparent.
+One of the 16 colours defined in the HTML 4.0 specification: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.
+Plus grey (alias for gray), orange, and transparent.

 Important: Note that the declaration of the alpha channel when using the rgba keyword differs from the HTML5 specification.